mariyagolchin/Read-mapping-and-genome-assembly/README.md

 <!-- ABOUT THE PROJECT -->
 ## ROADMAP

-This project aims to develop proficiency in handling short-read and long-read genomic data, performing quality control, creating genome assemblies, and conducting read mapping and variant callingp align="right">(<a href="#readme-top">back to top</a>)</p>
+This project aims to develop proficiency in handling short-read and long-read genomic data, performing quality control, creating genome assemblies, and conducting read mapping and variant calling </p>

 ## Languages
 R and Shell